 You Can Deduct Preparation Fees

 Although tax preparation will cost you, that cost can be deducted from your taxable income.
 The kicker is that the fees are deducted from the year you pay them, not for the return you’re filing.
-For example, you would deduct the 2018 fees paid to prepare your 2017 return on your 2018 tax forms.
-On that note, the average fee for a tax preparer is $273 for an individual tax return, or around $176 if you do not itemize deductions.
+For example, you would deduct the 2023 fees paid to prepare your 2022 return on your 2023 tax forms.
+On that note, the average fee for basic tax form preparation is about $220, according to Ramsey Solutions.
+That fee covers a standard 1040 and state return with no itemized deductions.
+Depending on your needs, the actual cost could be anywhere between $200 and $600.

 Tax Preparation Frees Up More Time